backand/simple-rest-website/README.md

   ```

 5. Navigate to [localhost:3000](http://localhost:3000)
 6. You can also host this web project in backand, use backand hosting.
+a.
 Just go to Hosting Tab, the intruction there is very clear and helpfull.
-and then go to your project link. it so easy and clear, i think you wont gonna miss it. :-)
+b. and then go to your project link. it so easy and clear, i think you wont gonna miss it. :-)

 7. Hooray!
 Now you can interact with the API!
 How simple was that?? & i say yes back& made it so simple. :-)

 ** To login use your Backand's username and password